vaibhavi-0/Social_Media_Imapct_Analysis_Project/README.md

-# Social Media Addiction Analysis
+# Social Media Impact Analysis

 # Description
 This project analyzes the impact of social media addiction on students’ **mental health and academic performance** using Python and Streamlit.